Iron Age in the United Arab Emirates: Iron Age III and post Iron Age

-Evidence of Iron Age III occupation in the Emirates can be found at Tell Abraq, Shimal, Rumailah, Hili and Thuqeibah.
-Finds draw a strong cultural link with the Archaemenid Iranians and point to the area being the satrapy of Maka.
-Iron Age short swords from Qusais, Jebel Buhais and Rumailah mirror images of 'natives of Maka' found on the throne of Darius II at Persepolis, while ceramics found dating back to the Iron Age III period mirror those found in a number of Iranian sites of the era.
+The archaeological record at Saruq Al Hadid is silenced after 800 BCE, as is that at Muweilah, destroyed in a widespread fire even 200 years later.
+The mountain community of Masafi and the settlements around it were silenced around 600 BCE, about the same time as the abandonment of Bithnah.
+Finds draw a strong cultural link with the Archaemenid Persians and point to the area becoming the satrapy of Maka.
+The Achaemenid King Darius links the land of Qade to the Akkadian Makkan and Elamite Makkash, while texts from Persepolis indicate there is now a satrapy of Maka.
+Iron Age short swords from Qusais, Jebel Buhais and Rumailah mirror images of 'natives of Maka' found on the throne of Darius II at Persepolis, while ceramics found dating back to the Iron Age III period mirror those found in a number of Persian sites of the era.